 The world is drowning in plastic and choking on waste.

-The human race has already consumed more natural resources in 2017 than the planet can renew in one year.
+By Augsut 2017 the human race had already consumed more natural resources than the planet could renew in one year.
 If we continue at this pace of needless consumption, we will leave little for future generations.

 It is time to shift away from this throw away culture and not in my backyard mentality, because it is in our backyard and our frontyard.
 Waste is everywhere.